-- (1) Messrs.
+(1) Messrs.
 Harrington and Wells have each attained age 60 and completed ten continuous years of service with Primo Water, as of December 31, 2022.
 As a result, they each qualify for continued vesting of unvested awards under our Equity Plans in the event of a termination without Cause, resignation with Good Reason or retirement.
-As a result, the table above includes the full value of unvested awards that will vest according to their original vesting schedule, using the closing price of our common shares on the NYSE as of December 30, 2022 (\$15.54), with the number of common shares issuable pursuant to performance-based restricted share units assuming achievement of the performance goals at "target". - (2) Includes the value, based on the closing price of our common shares on the NYSE as of December 30, 2022 (\$15.54), the last business day of our 2022 fiscal year, of common shares issuable pursuant to: (i) time-based restricted share units granted in 2020, 2021 and 2022 that had not vested as of December 31, 2022, and (ii) performance-based restricted share units granted in 2020, 2021 and 2022.
-Because the performance periods for the performance-based restricted share units granted to our named executive officers in 2020, 2021 and 2022 have not yet been completed, the number of common shares issuable pursuant to performance-based restricted share units that such named executive officers would have been entitled to on December 31, 2022 cannot be determined.
+As a result, the table above includes the full value of unvested awards that will vest according to their original vesting schedule, using the closing price of our common shares on the NYSE as of December 30, 2022 (\$15.54), with the number of common shares issuable pursuant to performance-based restricted share units assuming achievement of the performance goals at "target".

+(2) Includes the value, based on the closing price of our common shares on the NYSE as of December 30, 2022 (\$15.54), the last business day of our 2022 fiscal year, of common shares issuable pursuant to: (i) time-based restricted share units granted in 2020, 2021 and 2022 that had not vested as of December 31, 2022, and (ii) performance-based restricted share units granted in 2020, 2021 and 2022.
+Because the performance periods for the performance-based restricted share units granted in 2020, 2021 and 2022 have not yet been completed, the number of common shares issuable pursuant to performance-based restricted share units determined.
 As a result, this column includes the value of such performance-based restricted share units on a pro rata basis, assuming achievement of the performance goals at "target" and a share value equal to the closing price of our common shares on the NYSE as of December 30, 2022 (\$15.54).
 Stock options granted in prior years are included in the table above, to the extent the exercise price of such options exceeded the closing price of our common shares on the NYSE as of December 31, 2022.

-These amounts are included in the applicable "Equity Awards" column in the tables under the heading "Payments under the Severance Plan" on page 56 of this proxy statement.
+These amounts are included in the applicable "Equity Awards" column in the tables under the heading "Payments under the Severance Plan" on page 55 of this proxy statement.